Inverse-design of high-dimensional quantum optical circuits in a complex medium: Top-Down Programmable Circuits

-We experimentally construct the programmable optical circuit with a 2-metre-long multi-mode fibre (MMF, Thorlabs) positioned between two programmable phase planes, $P_1$ and $P_2$, implemented on spatial light modulators (SLMs) as depicted in Fig.~\ref{fig:setup}.
-The MMF serves as a large, complex mode-mixer that provides complicated inter-modal coupling~\cite{Carpenter2014a,Ploschner2015,Xiong2018}, while the SLMs provide programmability over the circuit to be implemented.
+We experimentally construct the programmable optical circuit with a 2-metre-long graded-index multi-mode fibre (MMF) positioned between two programmable phase planes, $P_1$ and $P_2$, implemented on spatial light modulators (SLMs) as depicted in Fig.~2a.
+The MMF serves as a large, complex mode-mixer with dimension $n\approx200$ that provides complicated inter-modal coupling~\cite{Carpenter2014a,Ploschner2015,Xiong2018}, while the SLMs provide programmability over the circuit to be implemented.
 The circuit can be decomposed as $\mathbf{T}=U_2 P_2 U_1 P_1$, where $U_1$ represents the transfer matrix of the optical system consisting of the MMF and the associated coupling optics and $U_2$ is the $2f$ lens system.
-To construct the circuit, we begin by characterising $U_1$ in a referenceless manner via our developed technique.
+To construct the circuit, we begin by characterising $U_1$ in a referenceless manner via our developed technique \cite{goel2023referenceless}.
 Random phase patterns are displayed on the planes $P_1$ and $P_2$ and the resulting intensity speckle images are measured at the output.
-The data set is then used to optimise the machine learning model that describes the optical system of our experiment using the gradient descent method (see Supplementary Information~\ref{Methods:TM}).
-Once we have the complete knowledge of the mode-mixer $U_1$, a given target circuit is then programmed using a solution of phase patterns obtained from the inverse-design optimisation known as the wavefront-matching (WFM) technique~\cite{Hashimoto2005,Sakamaki2007,Fontaine2017}.
-The WFM technique maximises the overlap of a set of target input optical fields to the corresponding output fields (see \ref{Methods:Construction} for the detailed procedure).
+The data set is then used to optimise the machine learning model that describes the optical system of our experiment using a gradient descent method, which takes $\sim1$ minute to be calculated on a GPU.
+Once we have complete knowledge of the mode-mixer $U_1$, a given target circuit is then programmed using a solution of phase patterns obtained from the wavefront-matching (WFM) algorithm~\cite{Hashimoto2005,Sakamaki2007,Fontaine2017}.
+The WFM algorithm is an inverse-design technique that calculates the reconfigurable phase planes by iterating through each of them in order to maximise the overlap between a set of input fields with the desired output ones, and repeating this procedure several times \cite{goel2023referenceless}.
+The process of finding the optimal phase patterns takes a few seconds for a $2$-dimensional circuit to $\sim1$ minute for a $7$-dimensional circuit.
+For further details on transfer matrix acquisition or circuit construction, please refer to Methods.